Oriented embedding functors of tori as homogeneous spaces: Embedding functors

-Denote by $G//G$ the adjoint quotient of $G$ (ref \cite{L2}).
+Denote by $G//G$ the adjoint quotient of $G$ in the GIT framework, its formation commutes with arbitrary base change \cite[\S 4]{L2}.
 Suppose that $G$ has a maximal torus $T$.
-Let $T/W(T)$ be the quotient sheaf of $T$ by the action of Weyl group $W(T)$.
-Then $T/W(T)$ is isomorphic to $G//G$ (\cite{L2} Thm.
-4.1).
+Let $\uN_G(T)$ be the normalizer of $T$ in $G$ and set $W_G(T)=\uN_G(T)/T$.
+The conjugation action of $\uN_G(T)$ on $T$ induces an action of the Weyl group $W_G(T)$ on $T$.
+Let $T/W_G(T)$ be the quotient sheaf of $T$ by the action of Weyl group $W_G(T)$.
+Then $T/W_G(T)$ is isomorphic to $G//G$ (\cite{L2} Thm.\ 4.1).